brightspot/react-examples/marked-text/README.md

   The `visitText` function is called when the traversal reaches a block of text (which is always a leaf node in the tree structure).
 The text is passed as a string argument to the function allowing the implementor to optionally transform it and return a different value.

-  > _Note_: The value returned will be a part of the children array passed to the visitMark function below.

   The `visitMark` callback is triggered whenever the traversal process encounters a `Mark` within the tree structure.
 It has access to the current `Mark` and a `children` array.
 This array holds all the `text` and `Mark` nodes that have been visited and transformed by the traversal so far.
-It is for this reason that the `visitText` implementation converts the string into a [React Fragment](https://react.dev/reference/react/Fragment), so that all of the items in the `children` array are React elements to easily pass to the [React createElement](https://react.dev/reference/react/createElement) API.

-  If the current `Mark` being processed by `visitMark` has a parent `Mark`, the transformation of the current `Mark` isn't completely finished yet.
-The transformed version of the current `Mark` is included as an item in the `children` array of its parent `Mark` when `visitMark` eventually visits that parent `Mark`.

-  This ensures that the hierarchy of `Mark` nodes and their child nodes is maintained even after transformation.
-Each `Mark` will contain its child nodes (whether `text` or `Mark` nodes) within its `children` array, which creates a nested, tree-like structure in the final output.
+  > _**Note**_: The value returned from both `visitText` and `visitMark` will be an item in the `children` array of their respective parent node.

 [Article Component](app/src/components/Article.tsx#L73)

 - This component makes a call to the endpoint to return the published Article.
 The return is passing MarkedText (the Article body) as well as the Visitor object to the `markedTextTraversal` function import from the Brightspot Marked Text library.

-  In this example, during the traversal, when reaching the visitText callback, the text is encapsulated within a React `Fragment`.
+  In this example, during the traversal, the visitText callback converts the string into a [React Fragment](https://react.dev/reference/react/Fragment) and returns it.
+This conversion makes it simple to then use the [React createElement](https://react.dev/reference/react/createElement) API to pass this value as a child in the `children` array.

   When arriving at `visitMark`, the call back function is taking the `data` property within `mark` and using type assertion to treat this property as a `RteHtmlElement`.

-It then uses React createElement to return a React element using the `name` property for the element name, assigns a key and passes its `children`, an array of previously transformed `ReactNode`.
+  It then uses `React.createElement` to return a React element using the `name` property for the element name, assigns a key and passes its `children`, an array of previously transformed `ReactNode`.

   ```js
   markedTextTraversal(article?.articleData?.body, {